Style and Design

 Being a budget model there are certain things you have to accept.
 The 12mm cladding is the minimum specification you are likely to find in a summerhouse and some of the finishes, particularly around the window frames may be a little rough.
 With this grade of cladding knotholes and the odd split are more likely to occur so you may have to look at carrying out a little filling in.
 In addition, there's a water based dip treatment only which means that you'll have to apply a further preservative/decorative finish at the time of construction and maintain this on a regular basis.

-Having said this though, the 35 x 35mm framing is more substantial than you'll find in many other economy buildings and should give you a robust structure once everything is firmly screwed together.
-In addition, the floor is real tongue and groove wood rather than the more water damage prone OSB flooring often found in cheaper models.
+Having said this though, the 35 x 35mm framing should give you a robust building once everything is firmly screwed together and the floor is real tongue and groove wood rather than the more water damage prone OSB flooring often found in cheaper models.
 True the roof is OSB in construction but properly applied roofing felt should avoid any great problem here.
 And realistically you wouldn't expect anything other than a water based preliminary treatment to a summerhouse in the Hampton's price range.
 Just be sure to apply a good quality final finish at the time of construction and to keep an eye on it for any deterioration.